top of page

 How to Create 8 Legged Flying Spiders and 8 Tips for your Dungeons and Dragons 5e Game.

-Glider Spiders
+Glider Spider

 These flying spiders are more like flying squirrels that use a thin membrane stretched between their eight limbs.
 This membrane slows their descent allowing them to glide as they leap toward their targets.